lazycomp/manifesto/README.md

-Unless specifically noted in the readme, repositories (such as this one) are privately maintained.
-Public repos will refer to policies within this repo for guidelines.
+**Lazy Ass** is an association of smart lazy developers.

 ## Our values

-- Think like an end-user, implement like a software architect.
-- Design exhaustively.
-Things left out intentionally should be mentioned.
+- When implement things, always have the end-user's perspective in mind.
+- Clear design and roadmap.
+Architecture decisions must be well argumented and timed.
 - Coordinate with fellow peers with dignity and mutual respect.
+Be kind.
-- Do your best.
+- Do your best now, or later you'll have more work to do.
+Be smart lazy.
-- Be kind.
 - Have FUN!

-- want more? adhere and add here :)
+## Want more? adhere and add here :)